Alexander Burnett (musician): Antony & Cleopatra

 Full article & discography at Antony & Cleopatra.

 2014: Formation

 Producer and collaborator Mark-Anthony Tieku (AKA "Tieks") introduced Burnett and Anita Blay (AKA CocknBullKid) during a pop songwriting session in 2014.

 Burnett and Blay subsequently formed a deep house duo called Antony & Cleopatra.
 They soon featured on three singles in 2014: Lancelot's "Givin' It Up", Beni's "Protect", and Sammy Bananas' "Money Time".

 Alexander has said that being brought on to write for Digitalism around 2011 was part of his motivation both as a songwriter and as an artist to transition away from Sparkadia and towards electronic music, also citing "falling a bit out of love with the guitar".

 Releases

-Their debut single as lead artists, "Sirens", was released in 2015 and was followed with multiple singles and collaborations from 2015–2019.
+Their debut single as lead artists, "Sirens", was released in 2015 and was followed with multiple singles and collaborations from 2015 to 2019.

 November 23, 2018, saw the release of Antony & Cleopatra's 6-song debut EP, Hurt Like Hell, to strong reviews: